This cozy village is on the shores of Lake Brienz, alongside the resort of Interlaken in Switzerland's Bernese Oberland.

 So why visit Ringgenberg?
 Easy: It's less crowded than its popular neighbor, Interlaken.
 It's also prettier.
 And you'll probably save money on accommodations, too, thanks to several reasonably priced hotels and a large number of private rooms that you can rent with help from the local Verkehrsb�ro (tourist office).
 Chalet apartment rentals are another option if you're staying more than a few days.

 Getting to Ringgenberg

 Ringgenberg is practically a suburb of Interlaken.
 The village center is just 3 km (1.8 miles) from Interlaken, and the walk takes you through pleasant scenery along the shores of Lake Brienz.

-Carrying luggage?
-From the Interlaken Ost railroad station, you can take a regional train in the direction of Brienz and Lucerne, getting off at the Ringgenberg stop (a 3-minute trip).
-You can catch the local bus (a 6- to 8-minute trip).
-You can drive on the road toward Brienz.
-Or, if you've got 15 minutes to spare, you can board a lake steamer at Interlaken Ost and get off at the scenic boat landing below Ringgenberg's church.
+Best of all: If you've got 15 minutes to spare, you can board a lake steamer at Interlaken Ost and get off at the scenic boat landing below Ringgenberg's (photo above).
 Then follow the path uphill to the main street of the village.
-For transportation information, see the SBB CFF FSS Timetable or consult the printed Swiss Official Timetable when you're in Switzerland.
+For transportation information, see the Swiss Federal Railways journey planner.